JarontheGreat/UpdatedPolicies/staff-policies/trusted-appointment-process.md

 + have been active on the server over the last month; and

-+ be of good standing in the community.
++ be of good standing in the community; and

++ have at least 4 days of active playtime. (data collected from [plan.froobworld.com](https://plan.froobworld.com/server/Server%201/players))

 2\.
 Any staff member can nominate an eligible player for the Trusted role with existing Trusted members usually being consulted to bring a consensus.